julep-ai/julep/README.md

 > [!TIP]
 > Julep is really useful when you want to build AI agents that can maintain context and state over long-term interactions.
 It's great for designing complex, multi-step workflows and integrating various tools and APIs directly into your agent's processes.
->
-> Imagine you want to build an AI agent that can do more than just answer simple queries—it needs to handle complex tasks, remember past interactions, and maybe even integrate with other tools or APIs.
-That's where Julep comes in.

 ## Key Features